jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-05-1---clarify-automatic-execution-order-project-summary.md

 ### Super-Project

-Document Computer Language, Get Clearer View over Difficult Topics
+Document Encircle, Get Clearer View over Difficult Topics

 (This project was originally intermixed with the sub-project *Diagram Notation Specs 2008-05*, but then the scope was split in two.)